perrybutler/rapid-platform/README.md

 ### Niche features and components

 Without revealing too much about the unsaid future, there are currently plans to incorporate features specific to Real Estate, eCommerce/eStore, eSports, Digital Advertising, etc, some of which may become core components and others being  released as niche themes "built with Rapid Platform", depending upon the nature of the market and community.
-We hope that Rapid Platform will continue evolving towards a full-featured, cross-platform, write-once run-anywhere site/app/prototype development toolkit.
+We hope that Rapid Platform will continue evolving towards a lean, full-featured, cross-platform, write-once run-anywhere site/app/prototype development toolkit.

 More neat stuff goes here.